shailynyati/code-tests/Android-layout-customization/test.md

 # MyDrive Solutions Challenge for Android

-The following application has the basic enviroment for you to develop, you need to customize it visualy in your own way and demonstrate your coding skills.
+The following application has the basic enviroment for you to develop, you need to brand the it in your own way and demonstrate your coding skills.

 ## Requirements / Results